top of page

 and I was really excited to experiment with it.

 I've been a sculptor for as long as I can remember.
 From the time I was 5 or 6 years old sculpting was an intuitive, instinctual, almost compulsory action of my hands.
 My family used to buy cheap packs of modeling clay for me and I would lose the world around me for hours with it.
 I had a thing for sculpting tiny figures.. really tiny.
 I remember feeling compelled to open them up and give them hearts, and eye sockets, brains, bones..feeling that somehow this infused my little sculptures with a spark of life.
-I suppose everything I do now is just a continuation of that.
+I suppose everything I create now is just a continuation of that.

 Spiritual devotionals, Mexican Folk Art, old carnival tchotchkes, Russian fairy tales, rainbow chakra energy, shadows and villainy are also some of the things that inspire the sculptures that I create.

-I am delighted and honored to continue my partnership with Morbid Anatomy to offer some of my smaller limited edition wax and gypsum collectibles..
+continue my partnership with Morbid Anatomy to offer some of my smaller limited edition wax and gypsum collectibles..
 I am a longtime fan of

 Morbid Anatomy and their library of detailed essays on wax art through the ages.
+You will probably be seeing me in NYC for their September symposium.

-A whole new website and a new collection is finally here!
 My new website now also features researched articles on wax related arts.
 These articles are released monthly.. (or I try. sometimes I run behind a bit).
 Join me for a geek out session on historical wax art subjects like Vintage Floral Wax Tiaras, German Wax Cookie Molds, The History of Miniature Wax Portraiture sprinkled with videos of my own wax carving works in progress.

 I'm hoping to take part in a few in-person exhibitions this year.
 If only for the sake of wearing a gown.
+I have 3 exhibitions booked for Amsterdam/Groningen/Paris for the spring of 2024 but I am finally getting back to organizing and booking engagements here.
+Feel free to message me about group shows or collaborations.

 XOX